ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. Navigate to [Virtual private clouds](https://{DomainName}/vpc-ext/network/vpcs) page and click on **Create**.
 2. Enter **vpc-region1** for the name of your VPC, select a **Resource group** and optionally, add **Tags** to organize your resources.
-3. Uncheck **Allow SSH** and **Allow ping** from the **Default security group** and leave **Enable access to classic resources** unchecked.
+3. Uncheck **Allow SSH** and **Allow ping** from the **Default security group**.
 SSH access will later be added to a maintenance security group.
 The maintenance security group is added to an instance to allow SSH access from a bastion server.
 Ping access is not required for this tutorial.
-4. Leave **Create a default prefix for each zone** checked.
+4. Leave **Enable access to classic resources** unchecked and **Create a default prefix for each zone** checked.
 5. Under **Subnets** change the name of the Zone 1 subnet.
 Click the pencil icon:
    * Enter `vpc-region1-zone1-subnet` as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.